splunk/public-o11y-docs/alerts-detectors-notifications/slo/custom-metric-scenario.rst

         - Kai adds the following filter for this metric:

             * :strong:`test = Emby check`
-        - Kai uses the same metric name and :strong:`test = Emby check` filter to track the same Synthetics Browser test.
+        - Kai uses the same metric name and the :strong:`test = Emby check` filter to track the same Synthetics Browser test.
 However, Kai doesn't include the :strong:`success = true` dimension filter in order to count the number of total requests for the Emby service on the Buttercup Games website

 #.
 Kai enters the following fields to define a target for their SLO: